Ali Saed Bin Ali El-Hoorie: Khobar Towers plot, 1993–1996

 The 2001 indictment traces the carefully organized 1996 bomb plot back to on or about 1993 when El-Hoorie was part of a team instructed by Al Mughassil to begin surveillance of Americans in Saudi Arabia, including at the location of Khobar Towers as early as 1994.

 In early 1996, Al-Hoorie was part of the small team that began to hide explosives around the Khobar area.

 In early June 1996, a tanker truck was purchased by the conspirators, and the indictment names El-Hoorie as one of the men who then spent two weeks converting the truck into a truck bomb.
 The cell finalized plans on the evening of June 25, 1996, for the attack that night.

 When the Datsun signaled that all was clear by blinking its lights, the bomb truck, driven by Al-Mughassil and with El-Hoorie as a passenger, entered the lot and backed up against a fence in front of building # 131.
 Al-Mughassil and Al-Hoorie then exited the truck and entered the back seat of the Caprice for the getaway, driving away followed by the Datsun.
 In minutes, a massive explosion sheared the north face off Building 131.
 Nineteen American servicemen were killed, and 372 were wounded.

 Although rooftop sentries were immediately suspicious of the truck – parked some 25 m (80 ft) from the building – and attempted an evacuation, few escaped.
-Comparable to 9,000 kg (20,000 lb) of TNT, the bomb was estimated to be larger than the one that destroyed the federal building in Oklahoma City, Oklahoma, a year before, and more than twice as powerful as the 1983 bomb used at the Marine barracks in Beirut, Lebanon.
+Comparable to 9,000 kg (20,000 lb) of TNT, the bomb was estimated to be larger than the one that destroyed the federal building in Oklahoma City, Oklahoma, US a year before, and more than twice as powerful as the 1983 bomb used at the Marine barracks in Beirut, Lebanon.

 Immediately following the terrorist attack, the leaders fled the Khobar area and Saudi Arabia using fake passports.